 TeenTech CIC reserves the right to revise the rules and regulations at any time.

-Teams can be made up of a maximum of three students from a single UK or EIRE school, college, youth group or home schooling group
+Students can enter projects by themselves or as a team of a maximum of three students from a single UK or EIRE school, college, youth group or homeschooling group.

 Team members must be in year groups 7 to 13 (or the equivalent overseas) at the date of entry submission.

-A student may only be a member of one team with the exception of the digital skills and manufacturing categories.
+A student may only be a member of one team.

 Teacher of the Year Award

 - Teachers will automatically be considered for an Award .
-When students submit their electronic projects in March, teachers should submit a short (under 400 word) report on how they have run the Awards in their school,college or library and the benefits to pupils.
+When students submit their electronic projects in April, teachers should submit a short (under 400 word) report on how they have run the Awards in their school, college or library and the benefits to pupils.

 - A teacher, technician, librarian or youth leader may be considered for the Teacher of the Year Award whether or not a one of their teams is selected for the final.